Affiliate Statement and a Caveat

 4. Effective Communication

 But communication requires listening to others, too.
-A conversation requires both sides listen and respond.
-The old adage that you have two ears and only one mouth often needs repeating.
-By listening, you increase your effective communication when you speak or write your response.
-Too many people forget the listeing part.
+A conversation requires both sides to listen and respond.
+The adage that you have two ears and only one mouth often needs repeating.
+Listening increases your effective communication when you speak or write your response.
+Too many people forget the listening part.

 These skills find use within your family, too.
-Communicating with your spouse, your children, and your friends creates stronger relationships and friendships.
+Communicating with your spouse, children, and friends creates stronger relationships and friendships.
 Good communication skills help build successful interactions between people.

 Most of us possess basic computer skills today.
 It’s become almost necessary.
-In fact, an increasing number of people use smartphones as their only phone.
+An increasing number of people use smartphones as their only phone.

-At the very least, we consider basic computer skills to include email and searching for basic information.
+At the very least, basic computer skills include email and searching for basic information.
 Many doctors and other professionals use email and website portals to communicate with patients and customers.